 Although the target species of West’s SARE research was yellow perch, practitioners can apply the results of the projects to other species, including members of the genus Lepomis (true sunfish) and other members of the perch family.

-"It is not the intent of this summary to redo these project reports.
-However, where new information has been learned since project termination, these aspects will be shared," said West.
-"As will be shown by this report, there are many facets that need to be addressed to result in the successful process of taking a species from 'egg to market', and each completed grant advanced our knowledge of specific details in the process."
+“We have added new information that we’ve learned since the end of the projects,” said West.
+“As will be shown by this report, many facets need to be addressed to take a species from ‘egg to market’ successfully.
+Each completed grant advanced our knowledge of specific details in the process.”

-Although indoor aquaculture operations exist (typically known as recirculating aquaculture systems or RAS), West says most small to medium-sized fish culture operations are outdoor operations.
-Regardless of whether the aquaculture system is indoor or outdoor, West's continuum of research has focused on figuring out how to supply feed trained fingerlings, and to come up with a more precise "recipe for success."
+Of course, indoor aquaculture operations exist (typically known as recirculating aquaculture systems or RAS), but West says most small to medium-sized fish culture operations are outdoor.
+Whether the aquaculture system is indoor or outdoor, West’s continuum of research has focused on figuring out how to supply feed-trained fingerlings and come up with a more precise “recipe for success.”

 This document includes a summary of the aquaculture research projects that Bill West has participated in, as well as updates for each of those SARE projects, written by West himself.